villares/py5examples/examples-from-Processing-Python-mode/README.md

 ### How to run this code?

 To run this, you'll need [py5](https://py5coding.org).
 I strongly suggest using [Thonny IDE](https://thonny.org) and the [thonny-py5mode](https://github.com/tabreturn/thonny-py5mode/) plugin.
+[Step by step instructions here](https://abav.lugaralgum.com/como-instalar-py5/index-EN.html).

-Step by step instructions here: https://abav.lugaralgum.com/como-instalar-py5/index-EN.html
+To make these converted examples "look and feel" closer to the Processing & Processing Python mode collection, they are written mostly in the style of **imported mode**.
+We could have also a collection of **module mode** examples, and even **class mode**, etc. [Read about the py5 modes here](https://py5coding.org/content/py5_modes.html).

 ### Conversion notes